 According to the World Health Organization (WHO), smoke from indoor air pollution causes over 100,000 deaths in Nigeria every year, mostly women and children.
 Owing to the energy poverty prevalent in the rural areas, most households depend on firewood for cooking and heating purposes.

 To mobilize the women to lead the demand for increased access to clean energy products, RUWES created the ‘Gender Social Enterprise Model’, which aims to make access to energy easier…

-The Rural Women Energy Security (RUWES) Initiative was established in 2010 and designed to handle projects derived from a need to save lives, the earth and improve rural economy.
-It is targeted at the under-served rural woman who is usually off grid, energy poor and has the highest incidence of health related issues from harmful energy practices.
+It is targeted towards the under-served rural woman, usually off grid, energy poor and has the highest incidence of health-related issues from harmful energy practices…

 Creating sources of income and serving as a means of poverty alleviation by providing energy for homes and small businesses…

 Our Events & Projects

 Skill Acquisition Centre For Women and Girls In Partnership with Kaduna State University (KASU)

 In the northern part of Nigeria, women are subjected to abject poverty due lack of direct access to social and economic empowerment.